42nd Anti-Aircraft Brigade

 42nd Anti-Aircraft Brigade was an air defence formation of Britain's Territorial Army (TA).
-It was responsible for protecting the area around Glasgow and industry along the Firth of Clyde during the Second World War.
+It was responsible for protecting extensive residential, industrial and shipping areas around Greater Glasgow and the Firth of Clyde during the Second World War.

 Mobilisation

 With the expansion of Britain's Anti-Aircraft (AA) defences during the late 1930s, new formations were created to command the growing number of Royal Artillery (RA) and Royal Engineers (RE) AA gun and searchlight units.
 42nd AA Brigade was raised on 1 October 1938 at Glasgow, and formed part of 3rd AA Division, which had been created a month earlier for the air defence of Scotland and Northern Ireland.
 42 AA Brigade's first commander was Brigadier W.M.M.O'D. Welsh, DSO, MC, appointed 1 October 1938.

 At the time the brigade was formed, the TA's AA units were in a state of mobilisation because of the Munich crisis, although they were soon stood down.
 In February 1939 Britain's AA defences came under the control of a new Anti-Aircraft Command.
 In June a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
 AA Command mobilised fully on 24 August, ahead of the official declaration of war on 3 September.